 Lyra is the main character in Philip Pullman’s book series His Dark Materials; she is a plucky, lovable, young girl who loves going on adventures with her daemon, Pantalaimon (Pan).
 Her taste for adventure is where her first lesson for us come from; much like Alice, Lyra shows us that doing new and exciting things shouldn’t have to be frightening.
 Throughout her escapades, Lyra gets the opportunity to meet new people like Iorek the armoured bear, John Faa the lord of the Gyptians, Serafina the witch, and Lee Scoresby the aeronaut balloonist.
 All of whom help her through the tougher times of her journey.
 If adventure equals quality friendships, then what’s the harm in going for it occasionally?

 Lyra is the poster child for ‘never giving up’ as throughout the entirety of her adventures she refuses to leave her friends behind or promises to help people and doesn’t give in until she fulfils them.
 But, the first time she proves her persistence and determination is when she receives the althiometer.
-For a while she has no idea how to read it or what any of its answers mean but after practicing at every opportunity and never giving up on it, she finally manages to understand and utilise this very helpful piece of equipment.
+For a while, she has no idea how to read it or what any of its answers mean but after practising at every opportunity and never giving up on it, she finally manages to understand and utilise this very helpful piece of equipment.
 So, darlings, don’t give up on anything you care about, including yourself.

 Other than her bravery and determination, Lyra’s greatest attribute is her empathy, her ability to fully understand the horrible pain other children are going through is admirable and is what ultimately drives her to do anything to save them.
 After discovering that daemons are being severed from their children, she becomes so emotional because she knows the physical agony of when Pan is too far from her side, let alone being completely separated from her.
 Lyra teaches compassion and shows us how being loved and loving others helps everyone around us feel happier and stronger.